aportelli/Hadrons-doc/docs/mcontraction.md

 ### Products

 This module produces a correlator called `baryon` that is saved to a hdf5 file (or xml if grid is compiled without hdf5) at a location of your choosing.

+If `trace = true`, this correlator has a `Complex` value for each timeslice, if `trace = false` the correlator is a $4 \times 4$ `SpinMatrix` on each timeslice.

 -----------